-OutRight is a campaign that empowers children and young people to realise their own rights, and to speak out in support of the rights of all children.
+OutRight empowers children and young people to realise their own rights, and to speak out in support of the rights of all children.

-Yes!
-Any school in the UK can take part.
-All you need to do is register or email firstname.lastname@example.org
+Any school or youth organisation in the UK can take part.
+All you need to do is register here.

-We provide you with free supporting resources to help you facilitate the OutRight campaign at school.
-These resources are available from the end of September and will be emailed to registered schools.
+We provide you with free supporting resources to help you facilitate the OutRight campaign.
+These resources are available from the middle of August and will be emailed to those who register.

 When does OutRight take place?

-If you have any questions about OutRight, you can email us at email@example.com or phone our Supporter Care team on 0300 330 5580.
+If you have any questions about OutRight, you can email us at firstname.lastname@example.org .